-School of Social Work Faculty of Human and Health Sciences Tenure-Track
+School of Nursing Open Campus - Prince George, South-Central (Quesnel), or Northwest (Terrace) Faculty of Human and Health Sciences Tenure-Track

-The University of Northern British Columbia (UNBC) invites applications for a tenure-track position in the School of Social Work (Terrace Campus) at the rank of Assistant Professor, with a proposed starting date of January 1, 2024.
+The University of Northern British Columbia (UNBC) invites applications for a tenure-track position in the School of Nursing at the rank of Assistant or Associate Professor, with a proposed starting date of July 1, 2024.
 As an institution committed to the fostering of an inclusive and transformative learning environment, UNBC values high quality and growth in both teaching and scholarship.
+This position is focused on teaching in the Northern Collaborative Baccalaureate Nursing Program and can be situated at any campus at which that program is offered: Prince George, South-Central (Quesnel), or Northwest (Terrace).